 The Royal Summer Residence & Oscarshall

 Bygdøy hasn’t just attracted the wealthy; it is also home to the Norwegian Royal Family’s summer residence (you will see it if you take the public bus to or from Bygdøy).
 It’s believed that the land has been used by Norwegian monarchs almost continuously since 1305.
-The estate, Bygdø Royal Farm, was originally built on 1733 for the Danish governor, but after the establishment of a Swedish-Norwegian union, King Charles III purchased the land from the government.
+The estate, Bygdø Royal Farm, was originally built in 1733 for the Danish governor, but after the establishment of a Swedish-Norwegian union, King Charles III purchased the land from the government.
 King Oscar I built the palace Oscarshall (visible from the main highway to Bygdøy & the ferry) on the grounds.
 King Oscar II constructed residences and also established the Norwegian Folk Museum on the ground.
 After Norway became independent in 1905, King Haakon VII and Queen Maud lived at the estate while the Royal Palace was refurbished.
 Since then, it has served as a summer residence for the royal family and is actively used every summer.

 Today, Bygdø Royal Farm is one of the best examples of an upper-class 18th-century country house in Norway.
 It has ceased its function as a royal farm; King Harald handed over the user rights of the farm to the Norwegian Folk Museum, who are actively preserving it.

-The Museums at Bygdøy
+The Museums in Oslo at Bygdøy

 There are six museums you can visit at Bygdøy.
-Three of them focus on Norway’s seafaring and exploring history and the other three focus on Norway’s history and culture.
+Three of them focus on Norway’s seafaring and exploring the history and the other three focus on Norway’s history and culture.

 Here’s my quick overview of the museums, numbered according to the map above.
 I’ve also included some tips about each museum.